Asheville, N.C. is Bee City USA

 Asheville Bee Charmer

 Home honey enthusiasts should grab a copy of The Fresh Honey Cookbook, a fresh recipe collection from Laurey Masterton, former owner of a popular downtown Asheville café and a long-time beekeeper and bee advocate.
-Favorite recipes include meyer lemon & honey marinated chicken skewers and (an Appalachian specialty) candy roaster squash soup.
+Favorite recipes include Meyer lemon and honey-marinated chicken skewers and (an Appalachian specialty) candy roaster squash soup.

 In a place called Foodtopia, it's no wonder local restaurants are also buzzing about local honey.
-Find the nectar on the menu alongside fried eggplant at Cúrate and on everything from chicken wings to brussels sprouts at Tupelo Honey Café.
+Find the nectar on the menu alongside fried eggplant at Cúrate and on everything from fried chicken to biscuits at Tupelo Honey Café.